Giving back

 The foundation was renamed the Scott Richards North Star Foundation in 2008, after our president, Scott Richards, lost a long and valiant battle with myelofibrosis and acute myeloid leukemia.

-Scott’s legacy and the mission of the foundation have never been stronger as we near two decades of supporting local and national causes that are near and dear to our North Star family.
+Scott’s legacy and the mission of the foundation have never been stronger as we reach two decades of supporting local and national causes that are near and dear to our North Star family.
 To date, the foundation has contributed over $6.8 million to worthy charities.1

 About Scott Richards